Proposed locations for Atlantis: Troy

-The geoarchaeologist Eberhard Zangger has proposed the hypothesis that Atlantis was in fact the city state of Troy.
+The geoarchaeologist Eberhard Zangger has proposed that Atlantis was in fact the city state of Troy.
 He both agrees and disagrees with Rainer W. Kühne: He too believes that the Trojans-Atlanteans were the sea peoples, but only a minor part of them.
 He proposes that all Greek speaking city states of the Aegean civilization or Mycenae constituted the sea peoples and that they destroyed each other's economies in a series of semi-fratricidal wars lasting several decades.

 Black Sea

 German researchers Siegfried and Christian Schoppe locate Atlantis in the Black Sea.
 Before 5500 BC, a great plain lay in the northwest at a former freshwater-lake.
 In 5510 BC, rising sea level topped the barrier at today's Bosporus.
 They identify the Pillars of Hercules with the Strait of Bosporus.
 They gave no explanation how the ships of the merchants coming from all over the world had arrived at the harbour of Atlantis when it was 350 feet below global sea-level.

-They claim Oreichalcos means the obsidian stone that used to be a cash-equivalent at that time and was replaced by the spondylus shell around 5500 BC, which would suit the red, white, black motif.
-The geocatastrophic event led to the neolithic diaspora in Europe, also beginning 5500 BC.
+They claim Oreichalcos means the obsidian stone that used to be a cash equivalent at that time and was replaced by the spondylus shell around 5500 BC, which would suit the red, white, black motif.
+The geocatastrophic event led to the Neolithic diaspora in Europe, also beginning 5500 BC.

-The Great Atlantis Flood, by Flying Eagle & Whispering Wind, locates Atlantis in the Sea of Azov.
-The theory proposes that the Dialogues of Plato present an accurate account of geological events, which occurred in 9,600 BC, in the Black Sea-Mediterranean Corridor.
+The Great Atlantis Flood, by Flying Eagle and Whispering Wind, locates Atlantis in the Sea of Azov.
+These authors propose that the Dialogues of Plato present an accurate account of geological events, which occurred in 9,600 BC, in the Black Sea-Mediterranean Corridor.
 Glacial melt-waters, at the end of the Younger Dryas Ice Age caused a dramatic rise in the sea level of the Caspian Sea.
 An earthquake caused a fracture, which allowed the Caspian Sea to flood across the fertile plains of Atlantis.
 Simultaneously the earthquake caused the vast farmlands of Atlantis to sink, forming the present day Sea of Azov, the shallowest sea in the world.